KhronosGroup/Vulkan-Samples/samples/README.md

 ### [Fragment shading rate](./extensions/fragment_shading_rate)<br/>
 **Extension**: [```VK_KHR_fragment_shading_rate```](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_KHR_fragment_shading_rate.html)<br/>
 Uses a special framebuffer attachment to control fragment shading rates for different framebuffer regions.
-This allows explicit control over the number of fragment shader invocations for each pixel covered by a fragment, which is e.g. useful for foveated rendering. using out-of-order signal and wait, multiple waits on same semaphore in different queues, waiting and signalling semaphore on host.
+This allows explicit control over the number of fragment shader invocations for each pixel covered by a fragment, which is e.g. useful for foveated rendering.